nionata/Sundial/README.md

 1. Enter the new team name
 1. Click 'Save'

-#### Teamate fields
+#### Teammate fields
 * Name
-   1. Click the pencil to the right of the teamate you want to edit
+   1. Click the pencil to the right of the teammate you want to edit
    1. Enter the new name
    1. Click 'Save'
 * Times
-   1. Click the pencil to the right of the teamate you want to edit
+   1. Click the pencil to the right of the teammate you want to edit
    1. Enter the new times
    1. Click 'Save'
 * Delete
-   1. Click the 'x' to the right of the teamate you want to delete
+   1. Click the 'x' to the right of the teammate you want to delete
-   1. Click 'Ok' to confirm you want to delete that teamate
+   1. Click 'Ok' to confirm you want to delete that teammate

 ## Contributing
 If you would like to help out, either a bug fix or adding a feature: